mhartl/pivotal-github/README.md

 ### Devleloper #1 (Alice)

-**TODO**: Update this to use `git rebase`.

-1. Pull the branch in (while on `master`): `git pull`
+1. While on the story branch, run `git story-pull`
-2. Check it out (this automatically creates a tracking branch): `git checkout -b 6283185-add-markdown-support`
-3. Merge with `master`: `git merge master`
+2. Rebase against `master` with `git rebase master` **or** merge with `master` using `git merge master`
-4. Either handle the conflict by hand or use the visual merge tool: `git mergetool`
+4. Either handle resulting conflicts by hand or use the visual merge tool: `git mergetool`
 5. Commit the change: `git commit -a`
 6. Push up the modified branch: `git push`
-7. Add a Chore to revisit the pull request and assign to Developer #2 (Bob) [*This step is experimental*]
+7. **(experimental)** Add a Chore to revisit the pull request and assign to Developer #2 (Bob)

-Now Bob should be able to merge in the pull request using the nice big green button at GitHub.
+Now Bob should be able to merge in the pull request automatically using the nice big green button at GitHub.

-## Usage

-When on a branch called `6283185-add-markdown-support`, the `git record` command automatically adds `[#6283185]` to the commits:

-    $ git record -am "Add foo bars" [6283185-add-markdown-support 6f56414] [#6283185] Add foo bars

-Similarly, `git create-remote` automatically creates a remote branch with the name of the current branch:

-    $ git create-remote
-    * [new branch]      6283185-add-markdown-support -> 6283185-add-markdown-support

-Here's the full usage info:

-	$ git record -h
-	    Usage: git record [options]
-	        -m, --message MESSAGE            add a commit message (including story #) -f, --finish                     mark story as finished
-	        -d, --deliver                    mark story as delivered
-	        -a, --all                        commit all changed files
-	        -h, --help                       this usage guide

-Additionally, `git record` accepts any options valid for `git commit`.

-	$ git create-remote -h
-	Usage: git create-remote [options]
-	    -t, --target TARGET              push to a given target (defaults to origin) -h, --help                       this usage guide

-Additionally, `git create-remote` accepts any options valid for `git push`.

 ## Contributing